WallaceIT/picberry/README.md

 	MCLR <-> PB12

 PLEASE NOTE: picberry can use only pins on the same port on A10!
 Also, you can't set the port using a command line option (yet?).

+# Web client

+To use the web client, copy the `web` folder in a position accessible from your php-enabled webserver; make sure that php has safemode disabled and the user who run the server has write permissions to /dev/mem.

+NOTE that the web client is in beta stage and has only been tested under [mongoose](https://github.com/cesanta/mongoose).
+Please report any issues you will find!

 # References